awesome-spark/awesome-spark/README.md

 A curated list of awesome [Apache Spark](https://spark.apache.org/) packages and resources.

 _Apache Spark is an open-source cluster-computing framework.
 Originally developed at the [University of California](https://www.universityofcalifornia.edu/), [Berkeley's AMPLab](https://amplab.cs.berkeley.edu/), the Spark codebase was later donated to the [Apache Software Foundation](https://www.apache.org/), which has maintained it since.
 Spark provides an interface for programming entire clusters with implicit data parallelism and fault-tolerance_  (Wikipedia 2017).

-Users of Apache Spark may choose between different the Python,R, Scala and Java programming languages to interface with the Apache Spark APIs.
+Users of Apache Spark may choose between different the Python, R, Scala and Java programming languages to interface with the Apache Spark APIs.

 ## Contents